 Breast Augmentation Surgery – Download Dr Briggs FREE Guide

-Another reason for potentially more visible scars after Breast Augmentation surgery is that some skin tones are prone to what is known as Keloid scarring, which leaves a more raised and highly visible type of scar.
+Another reason for potentially more visible scars after Breast Augmentation surgery is that some skin tones are prone to what is known as Keloid scarring, which leaves a more raised and visible type of scar.

 How do your scars form – are you or a family member prone to developing keloid scars?